Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 285 1GB should be a lot faster than the Radeon HD 6570 (OEM) 2GB in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 285 1GB should be much faster than the Radeon HD 6570 (OEM) 2GB overall. (explain)

-Pixel RateThe GeForce GTX 285 1GB should be much (about 299%) faster with regards to AA than the Radeon HD 6570 (OEM) 2GB, and will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 285 1GB should be quite a bit (approximately 299%) better at anti-aliasing than the Radeon HD 6570 (OEM) 2GB, and also capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison